 In 2003, the European Disability Action Plan was adopted as a follow up to the 1996 Strategy.

-To help implement the CRPD, the Commission adopted the European Disability Strategy 2010–2020, which focuses on eliminating barriers in eight main areas: accessibility, participation, equality, employment, education and training, social protection, health, and external action.
+To help implement the CRPD, the Commission adopted the European Disability Strategy 2010-2020, which focused on eliminating barriers in eight main areas: accessibility, participation, equality, employment, education and training, social protection, health, and external action.
+In March 2021, the Commission adopted a new Disability Rights Strategy for 2021-2030.
+This Strategy builds on the results from the previous Strategy and on the recommendations to the EU adopted by the UN Committee on the Rights of Persons with Disabilities in 2015.
+The goal is to ensure that persons with disabilities in Europe, regardless of their sex, racial or ethnic origin, religion or belief, age or sexual orientation:

+enjoy their human rights

+have equal opportunities

+have equal access to participate in society and economy

+are able to decide where, how and with whom they live

+can move freely in the EU regardless of their support needs

+no longer experience discrimination

 For more information, please visit the European Commission’s website.
-At the time of writing this report, the EU institutions were preparing the policy document that will succeed to the European Disability Strategy 2010-2020.

 Other European Strategies

 Other strategies adopted by the European Union can be relevant for persons with disabilities.
-For example, in March 2020 the EU adopted a strategy on gender equality that looks at reducing inequalities between women and men, and protecting women against violence and abuse.
+For example, in March 2020 the EU adopted a Strategy on Gender Equality for 2020-2025 that looks at reducing inequalities between women and men, and protecting women against violence and abuse.
 The Strategy recognises that the EU and EU countries must take measures to combat violence and abuses against women and girls with disabilities, including forced sterilisation.

-In June 2020, the European Commission published a EU Strategy for victims’ rights for the next five years (2020-2025).
+In June 2020, the European Commission published a EU Strategy for Victims’ Rights for 2020-2025.
 The strategy sets actions to empower victims to report crime, claim compensation and recover from consequences of crime, and to work together with all relevant actors for victims' right.
 It recognises that persons with disabilities are often victims of hate crimes or use and that their access to justice may be more difficult, especially if they are deprived of legal capacity.
 It also includes the obligation of the strategy to comply with the CRPD.

 European Structural and Investment Funds